Edited by Anthony Van Bergeyk, MD

-The technique for this procedure involves harvesting the FHL tendon, responsible for flexing the big toe, and transferring it into or around the calcaneous where the Achilles tendon attaches, which can be done in either a two incision technique or one incision technique:
+The technique for this procedure involves harvesting the FHL tendon responsible for flexing the big toe, and transferring it into or around the calcaneous where the Achilles tendon attaches.
+This can be done in either a two incision technique or one incision technique:

 The two incision technique involves making an incision on the inside arch of the foot where the FHL tendon is harvested.
-A second incision is made in line with the Achilles tendon on the inside aspect of the lower leg where the Achilles tendon is identified, as well as the muscle belly of the FHL.
+A second incision is made in line with the Achilles tendon on the inside aspect of the lower leg, where the Achilles tendon is identified, as well as the muscle belly of the FHL.
 The tendon is then cut closest to the toes and looped through the calcaneous and back onto the Achilles.
+Alternatively the FHL can be anchored to the bone directly with suture anchor devices.

 0-6 week Post-Surgery